MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/azure-application-proxy.md

 ### Configure the application registration

-Before the Power BI mobile app can connect and access Report Services, you must configure the application registration that was automatically created for you in step 2.
+Before the Power BI mobile app can connect and access Power BI Report Server, you must configure the application registration that was automatically created for you in [Step 2.
+Register service principal names](#2-register-service-principal-names-spns).

 1. On the Azure Active Directory **Overview** page, select **App registrations**.
-2. Under the **All applications** tab search for the application you created in step 2.
+2. Under the **All applications** tab search for the application you created in Step 2.
 3. Select the application, then select **Authentication**.
 4. Add the following Redirect URIs based on which platform you are using.